 Most of the stands on the boardwalk are open as well, and all of the arcades.
 Then there’s Thrasher’s.
 It’s nice to be able to walk around at your leisure playing almost any game you want without tripping over people.
 Same can be said for mini golf.
 In the spring, we hit every single Old Pro location that was open, and this weekend, went to two of them.
 In both cases we had the place to ourselves.

 There is also the Ocean Downs Casino, open year-round, of course.
 I don’t think the time of year determines how crowded they are, though they appeared to be in the midst of a renovation.
-Like most casinos of their nature, this place has a mix of tourists wandering around playing penny slots for fun like Will and I, and die-hard gamblers putting in $50 bills trying to hit it big.
+Like most casinos of their nature, this place has a mix of tourists wandering around playing penny slots for fun like my, and die-hard gamblers putting in $50 bills trying to hit it big.
 I did take advantage of the smoker’s room.
 Being from New Jersey, where you can’t smoke anywhere, it was great being able to sit with a cigar and a whiskey indoors while playing some slots.

 Our first night was a fun one.
 We started out with dinner at one of our favorite (and best-named) restaurants, Tequila Mockingbird.
-I had a killer shrimp and crab burrito and a couple of margaritas while Will had a fish bowl margarita and nachos.
+I had a killer shrimp and crab burrito and a couple of margaritas while he had a fish bowl margarita and nachos.
 We then headed out to the Casino to lose our customary $20 before bowing out.
 (But hey, on the second night, we left ahead $9.76!)